bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/02-M-E-CH-A.md

 ???

 The "Entry" is the first module to be loaded and executed in a script using webpack.
-It then loads its dependencies, which loads its dependencies, etc.
+It then loads its dependencies, which loads its dependencies, etc. ...

 --

-### Entry **cannot** be a dependency
+### Entry **cannot** be a depended on

-_Entry_ is where webpack begins, so it cannot itself be a dependency (i.e. other modules cannot depend on the _entry_ module).
+No other module may `require()` the entry module.

 ???

 Entries are special in that no other module may depend on them.

-Every other module may refer to any module, even circularly, though we wouldn't suggest it...
+Every other module may refer to any module, even circularly, though we wouldn't suggest it. ...

 --